ibm-cloud-docs/containers/cs_users.md

        ```
        {: pre}

-2. If you want users to be able to work with clusters in a resource group other than the default, these users need additional access to the resource groups that clusters are in.
-You can assign these users at least the **Viewer** role for resource groups.
+2. Assign the users **Viewer** access to the resource group so that they can work with clusters in resource groups other than default.
+Note that users must have access to the resource group to create clusters.
 You can find the resource group ID by running `ibmcloud resource group <resource_group_name> --id`.
     *   For individual users:
         ```
         ibmcloud iam user-policy-create <user@email.com> --resource-type resource-group --resource <resource_group_ID> --roles Viewer